notsoeazy/zshrc/README.md

    git clone https://github.com/notsoeazy/zshrc.git
    cd zshrc
    ```
-2. Move or copy the `.zshrc` file to your home directory:
+2. Copy the `.zshrc` file to your home directory:
     ```bash
-    mv ./.zshrc ~/
+    cp ./.zshrc ~/
     ```
 3. Open a new terminal to initialize the setup.